-Deathrock icon Razor Candi is at long last releasing a high quality photo book to showcase her work after 13 years of professional online modeling.
-Razor Candi’s DIY career propelled with the popularity of social networking in 2003 alongside the mid-00’s Deathrock Revival period.
-Raising the bar for and inspiring fashion and art savvy goths, Kym’s varying styles are always taken to the extreme and tend to incorporate several aesthetic aspects of different subcultures.
+Deathrock icon Razor Candi is at long last releasing a high-quality photo book to showcase her work after 13 years of professional online modeling.
+Razor Candi’s DIY career propelled by the popularity of social networking in 2003 alongside the mid-00s Deathrock Revival period.
+Raising the bar for and inspiring fashion and art-savvy goths, Kym’s varying styles are always taken to the extreme and tend to incorporate several aesthetic aspects of different subcultures.
 What she does is truly an art form.

 Originally from Pennsylvania, Kym moved to Tampa, FL, for a few years where she go-go danced at The Castle before eventually moving to Transylvania, Romania in 2008 to be with her now-husband.
 In 2010, Kym began working with Blue Blood to create innovative adult content.
 Today, she runs her own personal interactive adult website, RazorCandi.com, where members can interact with her and get access to 12,000+high resolution images, pictures from her personal journal, and videos.

 You had been planning to release a nice coffee table book like this for several years now and it’s finally happening!
-You must be so thrilled for hitting such a big milestone.
+You must be so thrilled to hit such a big milestone.
 With this and the success of your adult website, do you often feel like this is exactly what you were meant to do?
 Are there other ways you like to fulfill your self-expression artistically?

-I definitely feel that modelling is a calling of mine.
+I definitely feel that modeling is a calling of mine.
 It’s been over a decade since I started, so naturally things can begin to lose their appeal after so long.
 I’m also well aware of what modelling involves and I know I cannot do it forever.
-I’ve thought a lot about how I can still translate myself expression though art outside of modelling, and it certainly involves painting, drawing and possibly tattooing.
+I’ve thought a lot about how I can still translate my self-expression though art outside of modeling, and it certainly involves painting, drawing and possibly tattooing.

 Awesome!
 Your styles have always been so aesthetically pleasing down to every last detail.
 Would you call yourself a perfectionist?